Skip to Content

 For whom?

 The collective value transfer protocol concerns generally binding self-regulation and entered into force on 1 January 2019.
 Initially, the protocol only applied to pension insurers.
 Other pension administrators may also use the protocol and the model agreement.
-From 1 July 2024, the protocol will formally also apply to premium pension institutions, which had already applied it in practice.
+From 1 July 2024, the protocol will also formally apply to premium pension institutions, which had already applied it in practice before that.

-The model agreement is a standard contract that reflects the agreements made in the protocol and must be used by pension insurers and premium pension institutions in the case of collective value transfers.
-The model agreement offers scope to be able to give substance to any specific situations (as a result of current agreements) that are not provided for in the standard contract.
+The model agreement is a standard contract that reflects the agreements made in the protocol and that must be used by the pension insurers and premium pension institutions in the event of collective value transfers.
+The model agreement offers room to give substance to any specific situations (as a result of current agreements) that are not provided for in the standard contract.

 The model agreement has been updated as of March 2023.
 The model agreement has been amended on the following points: